-As a wedding videographer, we were always intimidated to make the switch to Sony’s SLOG3 settings.
+As a wedding videographer, we were always intimidated to make the switch to our Sony SLOG3 settings.
 But once we did, boy did we laugh at how amazing it was and how we shouldn’t have waited so long to make the switch.

 You see, for the first two years of our wedding videography business, we understood we should be shooting in a gamma and not straight out of the camera.
 After some quick youtube searches about LOG gammas and shooting in flat profiles, we found that S-Cinetone was all the rave and very beginner friendly from Youtube.
 Therefore, we filmed in S-Cinetone for the first couples years of owning and using our Sony a7siii.

-You might ask, “Why do you need to film in LOG?” or “How do you go from SUPER FLAT to normal?!”
+You might ask, “Why do I need to film in LOG?” or “How do Igo from SUPER FLAT to normal?!”
 It seemed like everyone was gatekeeping this secret and it caused you to feel intimated at the before and afters.

-Well, don’t worry fam, because we got you!
+Well, don’t worry friends, because we got you!
 Your quality of films will greatly improve by reading this blog post and getting your Sony camera set up with SLOG3 like ours!

 What is a Gamma in a camera and how do you use it?